5th Metatarsal Fracture

-It is often tender to touch and painful to do a heel raise and rotate the midfoot.
+It is often tender to touch the Cuboid bone and painful to do a heel raise or rotate the midfoot.
 It is an uncommon injury and, therefore, often misdiagnosed.

 Symptoms can self-resolve with relative rest.
 If this is not the case, seeing a Podiatrist, Physical Therapist or Osteopath is recommended.
 Treatment includes massage, manipulation, mobilisation, taping, and custom insoles.